 It is also important to note that only investment funds that were injected into the business within the past three years as a Tier 1 Entrepreneur will be taken into consideration, investments before this period will be ignored.

-We would also recommend that the accounting books are prepared by regulated accountants who is regulated by and is a member of a recognized supervisory body.
+We would also recommend that the accounting books are prepared by regulated accountants who is regulated by and is a member of a recognised supervisory body.

 The monies invested in the business must be real investments in every sense of the word.
 Entrepreneurs should avoid situations where the accounting books suggest that the entrepreneur has injected his personal funds into the business for the sake of it.
 The financial records must visibly suggest that the monies invested into the business were actual business investment.